-With the right apps, your phone can even act as a fitness coach and assist in your goal of shedding a few pounds.
+With the right apps, your phone can even act as a fitness coach and assist in your goal of shedding a few pounds and avoiding weight gain.
 Have a look at the six best weight loss apps for Android and iOS.

 1. Lose It!

 Lose It! is a straightforward app that comes with all the features you need to keep tabs on your weight.
 You can easily log your daily readings and track what you’ve eaten.
 In addition, Lose It! fetches the calorie count automatically for the items you input and lets you view everything in a clear, modern design.